trdischat/lessfog/README.md

 # Installation
 See https://github.com/foundry-vtt-community/wiki/wiki/Modules#installing-modules.
 Open the Add-on Modules tab in the Configuration and Setup dialog.
 Click Install Module, paste `https://raw.githubusercontent.com/trdischat/lessfog/master/module.json` in as the Manifest URL, then click Install.

-As DM go to the `Manage Modules` options menu in the Game Settings for your World, then enable the `Gamemaster FOW` module.
+As DM go to the `Manage Modules` options menu in the Game Settings for your World, then enable the `Less Fog` module.

 This module requires FVTT version 0.5.1 or later.